 Empowering Latinx physicians, medical professionals and medical students through education, advocacy & health policy to support their efforts to eliminate health disparity, promote and optimize health and the quality of life for Latinx in California.

-Above: Dr. Sylvia Diego talks with a patient about the importance of ACEs screening.
+Above: Dr. Silvia Diego talks with a patient about the importance of ACEs screening.

 Dr. Nadine Burke Harris,